n2ygk/mulesoft-demo-jsonapi/README.md

 This catch-all exception is also added for anything that is a `java.lang.Exception` that is not caught by a more-specific error handler.

-#### Sidebar: Python can raise Java exceptions but they are wrapped in PyException
+#### Sidebar: Python not recommended

-Unfortunately, Jython wraps all exceptions in the PyException class: You have to catch `org.python.core.PyException` and then figure out how to unwrap it and route it to the correct handler.
+Python scripts can raise Java exceptions but unfortunately, Jython wraps all exceptions in the PyException class: You have to catch `org.python.core.PyException` and then figure out how to unwrap it and route it to the correct handler.
 If you can figure out how to get this to work, please let me know!